-It was not here, but we are still enjoying our May flowers that are blooming.
-This prompted me to think about using seeds and flowers in STEM class and this first challenge we tried was the best ever!
+Even with too much rain, we still enjoy our May flowers that bloom.
+This is what prompted me to think about using seeds and flowers in STEM class and this first challenge we tried was the best ever!

 Take a peek!